 - Date Shake

-Adding in peanut butter to smoothies and shakes will make them more filling, so will adding in oatmeal.
+Adding in peanut butter to smoothies and shakes will make them more filling, so will adding in oatmeal, if you don’t want the oatmeal chunks you can use a food processor and pulse it until it’s a powder.

 Protein shakes and protein drinks are great to have on hand as well.

-To get your vegetables, you can cook fresh or frozen vegetables until they are soft enough to mash ( I love yellow squash with butter salt and pepper- I just dice it up and boil a few minutes then mash it) canned vegetables will work well and you can make a quick soup with them just puree with some chicken stock and you can add chicken too, if it’s smooth you won’t have trouble eating it.
+you can cook fresh or frozen vegetables until they are soft enough to mash ( I love yellow squash with butter salt and pepper- I just dice it up and boil a few minutes then mash it) canned vegetables will work well and you can make a quick soup with them just puree with some chicken stock and you can add chicken too if it’s smooth you won’t have trouble eating it.

 Soup: I have loved soup for as long as I can remember, I don’t care if it’s 100 degrees out, I still like soup.
 You can puree any soup to make it easier to consume.